renathossain/vscode-markdown-runner/README.md

 - **Execute Code Blocks**: CodeLens Buttons appear above each code block (```) for running or copying the code.
 Temporary files are created for execution and are cleaned up afterward.
 - **Execute Code Snippets**: Run code snippets (enclosed in `) with Ctrl + Click.
 Results are displayed in the terminal.
-- **Save Execution Results**: Execute code directly within Markdown files, with the output captured in the document.
+- **Save Execution Results**: Capture the output of executing a code block directly within the Markdown document.
 - **Broad Language Support**: Supports a wide range of languages, including C, Rust, C++, Java, TypeScript, PHP, Perl, R, Dart, Groovy, Go, Haskell, Julia, Lua, Ruby, JavaScript, Python, Bash.
 Add non-compiled languages via settings.

 ## Requirements